kubecost/docs/apis/apis-overview/cloud-cost-api/cloud-cost-trends-api.md

 The equation for calculating `value` is: `value=window/comparisonWindow - 1`

-Receiving a positive `value` means your `window` has increased compared to `comparisonWindow`.
+Receiving a positive `value` means spending has increased in the current `window` when compared to `comparisonWindow`.
 A negative `value` means spending has decreased.

 {% hint style="warning" %}
 It's important to recognize when a resource is not detected to exist in the previous window.
 This is designated by the field `IsInfinite=true`, which means the allocation could not be determined to exist.
 Otherwise, the cause of an unexpected or major trend change could be misattributed.
 The field `isNaN`, meaning not a number, refers to if the `value` is unreal.
 If so, `isNan` should return `true`, which means there was an error during calculation.
 Both fields should return `false` during a successful query.
 {% endhint %}

-In the example output below, `value` is expressed as `-0.147`, meaning spending has decreased for `project-123` by roughly 14.7% from the current week compared to the week before.
+In the example output below, `value` is expressed as `-0.147`, meaning spending has decreased for `project-123` by roughly 14.7%.
 ```json
         "trends": {
             "project-123": {